JousiaPiha/Lighteval-on-LUMI/README.md

 - The current recommended setup is easily done with Pip.
 - [Legacy branch](https://github.com/JousiaPiha/Lighteval-on-LUMI/tree/legacy) is Lighteval version 0.3.0 and is no longer maintained.
 - Instructions for source code installation will be provided later.
+- Instructions for running evals on LUMI with transformers backend will be provided later.

 ## Get started with Lighteval on LUMI